m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Go back to the original sheet.
 We are going to highlight the cells in the `"Upons" per 10,000 characters` column using different colors.
+If the colors below are not distinct enough for you, feel free to make different choices.

 - **Green cells.**
   - Right-click (or two-finger tap) on column `E`.